 Joan attended this 14-room boarding school as a scholarship/working student

-for 3 years, from approximately 1919 to 1922.
+for 3 years (fall 1919 to spring 1922).

 Joan's mother moved in with Hough in 1919.
 Joan would occasionally come home from the Rockingham Academy to stay here...when Hough wasn't putting the moves on her.

 Click here to see 7 photos from the home's sale listing in 2012.

-Westport High School and Northeast High School, Kansas City.
+Westport High School and Northeast High School, Kansas City

 Joan attended her first dance at Westport High in 1920 and first saw her future close friend Ray Sterling in a play at Northeast High in 1921.
 (Info: Jazz Baby; photos: John Linville)

-Stephens College, Columbia, Missouri.
+Stephens College, Columbia, Missouri

-Hampton building, 303 Bellefontaine, Kansas City.
+Hampton building, 303 Bellefontaine, Kansas City

-This 6-unit building in northeast KC was home of the Cook Sisters, who briefly gave Joan a place to stay here in the Spring of 1923 after she was kicked out of her stepfather Hough's house.
+This 6-unit building in northeast KC was home of the Cook Sisters, who briefly gave Joan a place to stay in the spring of 1923 after she was kicked out of her stepfather Hough's house.

 (Photo courtesy of John Linville, November 2006.)

-Hotel Washington, Culver City (1920s and today)
+Hotel Washington, Culver City

 3927 Van Buren Place